0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ## Inactivity

 If a confirmed baker node is unresponsive when a new committee is forming, it will be marked as `inactive`.
-Nodes that have been marked as `inactive` will not be considered for future committees.
+Nodes that have are marked as `inactive` will not be considered for future committees.

-To mark a node as active again first make sure the node is up-to-date and working correctly, then use the following command in `node-register.sh` tool:
+To mark your node as active again first make sure the node is up-to-date and working correctly, then use the following command in `node-register.sh` tool: